Civil, Environmental and Sustainable Engineering, PhD

 Applicants are eligible to apply to the program if they have earned a master's degree in engineering or a closely related master's degree program from a regionally accredited institution.
 Exceptionally qualified students with a bachelor's degree may be admitted to the doctoral program.

-Applicants must have a minimum cumulative GPA of 3.20 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.20 (scale is 4.00 = "A") in an applicable master's degree program.
+Applicants must have a minimum cumulative GPA of 3.20 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program or a minimum cumulative GPA of 3.20 (scale is 4.00 = "A") in an applicable master's degree program.

 All applicants must submit: